-The CRL is due for completion in early 2024.
+The CRL is due for completion in 2024.

 Construction for Contract 1 and Contract 2 has started.

-The C6 Mt Eden Stormwater Main Relocation Contract has been awarded.
+The C6 Mt Eden Stormwater Main Relocation Contract has been awarded and work started.

 This involved firstly constructing a new temporary entrance facility for Britomart Station in Commerce Street so the Queen Street entrance could close.
 This happened in January 2017.

-Construction partner Downer Soletanche Bachy Joint Venture (DSB JV) could then start to build the train tunnels under the Chief Post Office and Lower Queen Street.
+Construction partner Downer Soletanche Bachy Joint Venture (DSB JV) were then able to start to build the train tunnels under the Chief Post Office and Lower Queen Street.

 On Lower Queen Street, CRL has started excavating the 14-metre deep trench that will contain the project's twin rail tunnels between Britomart Station and the Commercial Bay development.

 This follows two years of preparation work to protect Britomart's historic Chief Post Office building and support the ground before the trenching and tunnel construction began.

 A single 25-metre trench will be excavated on Lower Queen Street and two 10-metre wide trenches under the central post office building.

 Tunnel box construction will start at the location at the end of this year.
 The weight transfer of the building onto a series of underpinning frames is near completion.